ucan-wg/awake/README.md

 ## 7.5 Signal Protocol

 The [Signal Protocol](https://github.com/signalapp/libsignal) influenced the design of AWAKE.
-Signal is extremely wildely deployed, having been included in WhatsApp, Android Messages, the Signal app, and others.
+Signal is extremely widely deployed, having been included in WhatsApp, Android Messages, the Signal app, and others.

 Signal's deployment targets have complete control over their cryptographic stack, and makes use of algorithms like 3XDH based on Curve25519.
-The AWAKE threat model includes browser application security taht requires nonextractable keys, and at time of writing very few of these priitives are available.
+The AWAKE threat model includes browser application security that requires non-extractable keys, and at time of writing very few of these primitives are available.